 SKM considered that there may have been merit in SunWater adopting a standard tender return assessment process for all regions and all work packages.
 However, SKM concluded that the costs incurred by SunWater in implementing the works have been subjected to competitive forces and hence can be considered to be efficient.

-The Authority agrees with consultants' conclusions and considers that the Intersafe renewals expenditure is prudent and efficient.
+The Authority agreed with the consultants' conclusions and considered that the Intersafe renewals expenditure is prudent and efficient.